 By road, the A38 (Bristol Road) and A456 (Hagley Road) provide swift links with the city centre and buses run frequently.

-With four glasshouses ranging from exotic Tropical House through to Subtropical, Mediterranean and Arid Houses, the Birmingham Botanical Gardens offer a great time to their visitors.
+With four glasshouses ranging from the exotic Tropical House through to Subtropical, Mediterranean and Arid houses, the Birmingham Botanical Gardens offers something unique to all their visitors.

 There is a large lawn in front of the glasshouses with beds and shrubberies around its perimeter.
 Overall, the character is that of a Victorian public park with a bandstand set in 15 acres (6.1 ha) of landscaped greenery.